The prototype for a roller coaster is represented by the equation . What is the maximum height the coaster will reach over the domain [-1, 2]?

 intercept: (0, 5)

 When describing critical values, you may approximate their location.
-In the next concept, we will use the graphing calculator to find these values exactly.
+You will later use the graphing calculator to find these values exactly.

 Sometime it can be tricky to see if a function has imaginary solutions from the graph.
-Compare the graph in Example B to the cubic function above.
+Compare the graph in the previous problem to the cubic function above it.
 Notice that it is smooth between the maximum and minimum.
-As was pointed out earlier, the graph from Example B bends.
+As was pointed out earlier, the graph from the previous problem bends.
 Any function with imaginary solutions will have a slightly irregular shape or bend like this one does.

 Use a table to graph .